hakavlad/cache-bench/README.md

 Preread the file.
 Valid values: `0` and `1`.
 Default value: `0`.
 If set to `1`, the file will first be preread completely sequentially by mebibyte chunks.

 #### -b BLOAT, --bloat BLOAT
 Bloat process memory.
 Valid values: `0` and `1`.
 Default value: `0`.
 If set to `1`, the chunks will be added to the list and the memory consumed by the process will increase.
 This option can be used to create memory pressure during tests.
+If this option is enabled, the `oom_score_adj` of the process will be set to `1000`.
+Be prepared for possible freezing of the UI with `-b 1`.

 #### -c CHUNK, --chunk CHUNK
 Chunk size in KiB.
 Default value: `64`.
 The file will be read by chunks of a given size in random order.